#6 What Accounts to Open (first)

 5) Credit Card

 This is one I recommend for folks due to the frequency of accounts being compromised these days with online vendors - and the ease of getting your money back.
 The double edged sword of this one is pretty simple.
 Since you aren’t using your checking account directly for purchases, your actual money is safe if something goes wrong.
 And since you aren’t using your checking account directly, it’s pretty easy to go off course and spend way more than you wanted to.
 It does require some discipline, but it is worth it.
 I personally use my credit card for everything, including the automatic monthly bills I have.
 This essentially means I’m using my credit card like a checking account, without putting my checking account at risk of fraud.
-I have an Amazon Prime credit card, which gives 1-5% cash back on everything; this means that everything I purchase is 1-5% discounted at the end of the month compared to what I paid for at the store.
+I have an Fidelity credit card, which gives 2% cash back on everything; this means that everything I purchase is 2% discounted at the end of the month compared to what I paid for at the store.
+The huge caveat with this cash back - it isn't cash, it gets deposited into my Roth IRA.
+I found the hard way that I began anticipating cash back as part of the credit card payment, causing higher spending - and with it feeding my Roth IRA, it's more or less been curbed while helping me out in retirement.
 So, if I’m going to spend the money anyway, I’ll use this in almost all cases - but if you don’t keep up on it, it will bite you in the butt, and become a burden.
 Stay on top of these types of accounts, as the interest if you don’t keep a 30-day rolling total of $0, you will get dinged at 14-22% interest.
 The more of these you open, the more complicated, stressful, and difficult life becomes, so keep it to one or two and don’t let impulse buying become a habit.
 These are always free to open, but these will cost you to have them if you aren’t diligent.

 6) Individual Brokerage Account

 So, the last one is a taxable brokerage account.
 Once you're debt free, putting money into savings, have your IRA maxed or are on track to, then look into opening a taxable brokerage account, probably through the same broker as your Roth IRA.
 With this account, you can do more aggressive, more risky investments with bigger payoffs without the chance of impacting your retirement accounts.
 If you happen to do really well in that quarter or year, or decide to liquidate it completely, it is very easy to move that money over to your IRA as a contribution and not lose any of that.
 A little thing on these sorts of accounts: capital gains are real.
 When you own a holding for over a year and sell it for a profit, you pay a capital gain tax instead of an income tax.
 The current tax rate for income is about 30%, but is 15% for capital gains (over 1 year of ownership).
 Don’t feel bad that you’re ‘cheating’.
-These accounts are also free, and I use TDAmeritrade for this account as well.
-They have a great education effort about finances and investing for their clients.
-By using the same broker as my Roth IRA, I can choose to sell from my taxable account and transfer the funds to my Roth IRA.
+These accounts are also free, and I use Fidelity for this account as well.
+I use this as a "savings" account for things that are 5-10 years down the road, like a new roof, HVAC system, etc. if I don't have the cash in my savings account, but it will also help bridge the gap in retirement as I see fit.

 Disclosure - I am not compensated by any business, bank, or brokerage mentioned in any way.
 I am not a financial advisor.
 These recommendations are based on my experiences. ~Mike